ProAlgos/ProAlgos-Cpp/cpp/include/algorithm/sorting/README.md

 Where N is the number of elements

 ## 6. Insertion sort
-An in-place, comparison based sorting algorithm that builds the final sorted list of value one item at a time.
+An in-place, comparison based sorting algorithm that builds the final sorted list one item at a time.
 This is a recursive algorithm more efficient for small data sets than most other quadratic-time algorithms.

 ### Usage
 ``` c++